 He developed the Archimedes principle, which states that the force needed to keep the cruise ship (or any other floating item) afloat in the water must equal the weight of the water it displaces.

-The ship will float as long as the amount of force that the water exerts back onto the cruise ship is equal to or greater than 228,081 tons.
+So, for an Oasis-Class ship, the ship will float as long as the amount of force that the water exerts back onto the cruise ship is equal to or greater than 100,000 tons.

 The Shape Of The Cruise Ships Hull